Bearing (navigation): Arcs

-Moving from A to B along a great circle can be considered as always going in the same direction (the direction of B), but not in the sense of keeping the same bearing, which applies when following a rhumb line.
-Accordingly, the direction at A of B, expressed as a bearing, is not in general the opposite of the direction at B of A (when traveling on the great circle formed by A and B).
+Moving from A to B along a great circle can be considered as always going in the same direction (the direction of B), such as when holding fixed a steering wheel or ship's wheel.
+However, following a great circle does not keep the same bearing, which applies when following a rhumb line.
+Accordingly, the direction at A of B, expressed as a bearing, is not in general the opposite of the direction at B of A (when traveling on the great circle formed by A and B); see inverse geodetic problem.
 For example, assume A and B in the northern hemisphere have the same latitude, and at A the direction to B is east-northeast.
 Then going from A to B, one arrives at B with the direction east-southeast, and conversely, the direction at B of A is west-northwest.